-There is a lot to be found for a cold appetizer on the table.
-However, a variety of dried meat products (usually homemade - sausages, prosciutto, bacon, kulen, etc.), Russian salad, aspic and cheeses are necessary.
-In some parts of Croatia, dried and bony fruits are also being served as a symbol of well-being in the past year.
-When it comes to the main course, every region in Croatia has its traditional Christmas roast.
+There is much to be found for a cold appetizer on the table.
+However, various dried meat products (usually homemade - sausages, prosciutto, bacon, kulen, etc.), Russian salad, aspic and cheeses are necessary.
+In some parts of Croatia, dried and bony fruits are also served as a symbol of well-being in the past year.
+Regarding the main course, every region in Croatia has its traditional Christmas roast.

 The Stars of Christmas Lunch

-As we said, the indispensable part of the meal and the star of the whole lunch is roasted meat.
-But in which part of Croatia we are in will determine what kind of meat it is and how it will be baked.
+As we said, roasted meat is the indispensable part of the meal and the star of the whole lunch.
+But which part of Croatia we are in will determine what kind of meat it is and how it will be baked.

 Zagreb and Surroundings

-In Zagreb and its surroundings, the most classic Christmas roast is turkey, but sometimes it is suckling pig.
-In addition to turkey, mlinci (kind of flatbread; baked and latter, directly before serving, cooked briefly in the soup or baked or fried in fat) are must-have.
-You will also often find baked potatoes and strukli (kind of dough with cheese filling; can be cooked and baked) on the table.
+In Zagreb and its surroundings, the most classic Christmas roast is turkey, but sometimes it is a suckling pig.
+In addition to turkey, mlinci (a kind of flatbread; baked and later, directly before serving, cooked briefly in the soup or baked or fried in fat) are must-haves.
+You will also often find baked potatoes and strukli (a dough with cheese filling; can be cooked and baked) on the table.

 Slavonians will most often serve roast beef, but sometimes it will be pig or chicken.
-What distinguishes the Slavonian Christmas table, apart from the beef, is the cake.
+Apart from the meat, what distinguishes the Slavonian Christmas table, is the cake.
 Namely, along with other standard Christmas sweets, you will usually find a delicious multilayered cake on the table.

-In the northern part of Central Croatia – Medjimurje, Christmas speciality is roasted, usually stuffed, duck.
+In the northern part of Central Croatia - Međimurje, the Christmas speciality is roasted, usually stuffed duck.
 To the south, roast pork or lamb will be served for Christmas lunch.
-Here you will also find served gibanica - a layered pastry dish, with slightly thicker layers and some variation of cheese filling.
+Here you will also find served gibanica - a layered pastry dish with slightly thicker layers and some variation of cheese filling.

 The centrepiece of a Christmas lunch in Lika will be roasted suckler pig or, less commonly, lamb.
-Since the Lika potatoes are much appreciated and well known in Croatia, it is obligatory in the side dish.
-Most often, you will get pole (halves) - potatoes cut in half and baked.
-The most delicious are grilled directly in embers.
+Since the Lika potatoes are much appreciated and well known in Croatia, they are obligatory in the side dish.
+You will often get pole (halves) - potatoes cut in half and baked, and the most delicious is grilled directly in embers.

 Istria and Kvarner

-Dalmatia is the only part of Croatia where you probably won't get roast meat for Christmas lunch.
+Dalmatia is the only part of Croatia where you won't get roast meat for Christmas lunch.
 Namely, the traditional main course for festive meals, including Christmas, is pasticada.
-It is a stewed piece of the finest beef, topped with gravy that is almost always served with gnocchi.
+It is a stewed piece of the finest beef, topped with gravy, almost always served with gnocchi.
 If the roast is found on the table, it will usually be a turkey.
-Before Christmas lunch, in Split you will drink varenik – a hot wine with honey and pepper, and fritule - a type of small fritter with raisins, are served throughout Dalmatia before lunch.
+Before Christmas lunch, in Split, you will drink varenik – a hot wine with honey and pepper, and fritule - a type of small cake with raisins, are served throughout Dalmatia before lunch.

-In addition to the baked delicacies, you will find on the table in all parts of Croatia sarma - mixed minced meat with rice wrapped with leaves of cabbage that have been pickled in brine.
+In addition to the baked delicacies, you will find on the table in all parts of Croatia sarma - mixed minced meat with rice wrapped with leaves of cabbage pickled in brine.
 It is customary to cook more than necessary of everything.
-So, for a few days after Christmas, you don’t need to cook a lot.
+So, you can cook a little for a few days after Christmas.

-For the end of the Christmas family get-together, as well as all-day snacking, we will prepare innumerable variations of Christmas cookies, honey cakes and wafers.
-Nut roll and poppy seed roll will also find its place among the desserts.
+For the end of the Christmas family get-together and all-day snacking, we will prepare innumerable variations of Christmas cookies, honey cakes and wafers.
+Nut and poppy seed rolls will also find their place among desserts.
 Most of Croatia will also serve Christmas Gugelhupf that came to us from the Austro-Hungarian Empire.
 And for complete enjoyment, we also prepare creamy cakes - chocolate cubes, madjarice (Hungarian women), lamingtons, Russian caps, cremeschnitte and many more.